mfycheng/name-dyndns/README.md

 ## Error Handling

-Currently, there is limited testing, primarily on none-api dependant utilities.
+Currently, there is limited testing, primarily on name-api dependant utilities.
 While error handling _should_ be done gracefully, not every edge case has been tested.

 Ideally, when running in daemon mode, name-dyndns tries to treat any errors